FAQ - CentOS Project shifts focus to CentOS Stream

 Q16: Where can I ask more questions?

-A: Since many people will have the same questions, we encourage you to ask your questions on the public project mailing list, centos-devel, where everyone can benefit from the questions and answers being publicly archived.
+A: Since many people will have the same questions, we encourage you to ask your questions on the public project mailing list, devel, where everyone can benefit from the questions and answers being publicly archived.
 However, we will also be watching our various social media accounts for questions and comments.